Guide to Final Salary Pension Transfers

 Beware: Once you receive the cash equivalent transfer value it’s only valid for three months.
 Final Salary Schemes are only obliged to give you one CETV in every 12 month period and requesting an additional CETV can cost hundreds of pounds.

-Can I Transfer My Public Sector Final Salary?
+Can I Transfer My Public Sector Defined Benefit Scheme?

 Public sector workers are often members of final salary schemes.
 These include teachers, NHS workers, the army, the police force and firefighters.